shawna-p/EasyRenPyGui/README.md

 Every file in the **optional files** folder is entirely self-contained and may be removed if it is unneeded.

+## Final Notes

+This template is dynamic and may grow to include other optional features or updates as they are suggested or as I think of them.
+At any given time, however, this template should be a suitable starting point for a new project.

 ## Terms of Use

 You are free to clone and use this template however you wish.
 Credit as `Feniks` is not required but it is appreciated if you found the template useful.
 You can also check out my website, https://feniksdev.com/ which will refer to the template as a starting point for learning screen language.